anisha252005/COD-TECH-TASK-4/Task-4.md

-Excellent.
-This is the final task in the series, and it ties everything together.
-A strong brand reputation ensures that the leads generated from your marketing and SEO efforts are more likely to convert.

-Here is a comprehensive Brand Reputation Management strategy for **CODTECH**, complete with a framework for handling reviews and a list of essential tools.
-It is formatted as a professional Markdown document, ready for your GitHub submission.

----
-_Copy everything below this line_
----

 # CODTECH: Online Reputation Management (ORM) Strategy
 **Prepared for:** CODTECH Internship Program - Task 4
 **Objective:** To proactively build, systematically monitor, and professionally manage CODTECH's online reputation to foster trust, mitigate risk, and turn brand perception into a competitive advantage for attracting both clients and top talent.